 You remember the legend of Kaldi?
 Well, coffee Arabica is a descendant of the original coffee trees discovered in Ethiopia.
 In the cup, Ethiopian coffee is bold and assertive; it is earthy and full-bodied.

-Although the Arabs tried to control the monopoly on the coffee trade, eventually the Dutch succeeded in obtaining some seedlings.
-Thus coffee production was introduced to Indonesia.
-Several of the larger islands – Sumatra, Java and Sulawesi are known throughout the world for their fine quality coffees.
-Indonesian coffees are renowned for being rich, full-bodied and having a mild acidity.
+Although the Arabs tried to control the monopoly on the coffee trade, the Dutch obtained some seedlings.
+Thus, coffee production was introduced to Indonesia.
+Several of the larger islands (Sumatra, Java and Sulawesi) are known throughout the world for their fine quality coffees.
+Indonesian coffees are renowned for being full-bodied and having a mild acidity.

 The Devil in the Darkness

-By the 17th century, coffee had made its way to Europe and was becoming popular across the continent.
+By the 17th century, coffee made its way to Europe and became popular across the continent.
 There was strong opposition to the roasted brew, with many calling the beverage the ‘bitter invention of Satan.’
 In 1615, the local clergy in Venice condemned the drink.

-The controversy was so great that Pope Clement VIII was asked to intervene.
-Before making a decision, however, he decided to taste the beverage for himself.
+The controversy was so great, that Pope Clement VIII was asked to intervene.
+However, before making a decision, he decided to taste the beverage for himself.
 He found the drink so satisfying that he gave it Papal approval.

 Everything you need to know about coffee and more…

-Everything you need to know about coffee doesn’t actually stop here, coffee actually has a multitude of functions that you may or may not know of.
-Coffee and cooking go hand-in-hand for example, and we have some killer savoury and sweet coffee recipes to prove it.
+Everything you need to know about coffee doesn’t stop here; coffee actually has a multitude of functions that you may or may not know of.
+Coffee and cooking go hand-in-hand, for example, and we have some killer savoury and sweet coffee recipes to prove it.

 Hungry for more?
 Subscribe to our Newsletter